UPPMAX/UPPMAX-documentation/docs/cluster_guides/slurm_on_pelle.md

     - Slurm on Pelle have been upgraded to version 25.05.
     - Several UPPMAX-specific Slurm changes from previous clusters have been removed, to make the config use more Slurm defaults.
 This makes the system easier to maintain and will behave more similar to clusters at other sites.
 Unfortunately this means that some extra changes to job scripts can be needed when moving from Rackham/Snowy.

-??? note "Replacing &nbsp;`-n`&nbsp; with &nbsp;`-c`&nbsp; when leaving Rackham"
+??? note "Replacing &nbsp;`-n` , `--ntasks`&nbsp; with &nbsp;`-c` , `--cpus-per-task`&nbsp; when leaving Rackham"

-    - We recommend replacing the Slurm option `-n` (recommended in our documentation before), when allocating several cores, with `-c` (CPUs-per-task).
+    - We advise replacing the Slurm option `-n` (recommended in our documentation before) with `-c` for multi-threaded jobs.
+This is not Pelle-specific, it was circumstances on Rackham that made `-n` (almost) always work.
     - This prevents the allocation from being spread over multiple nodes.
+    - `-n` , `--ntasks`&nbsp; is meant for processes that do not need direct access to the same memory, while `-c` , `--cpus-per-task`&nbsp; is meant for multi-threaded processes where the threads do need that.
+Read [Slurm Tasks on KU:s LUMI wiki](https://ku-it-datalab.pages.ku.dk/ku-it-lumi-wiki/job_submission/slurm_tasks/) for a more thorough explanation.
-    - However, if you are using MPI, you should define the number of *tasks* with `-n` (number of tasks (in total)).
+    - Thus, if you do have separate tasks, you should define the number of *tasks* with `-n` and the number of CPUs per task with `-c` (unless one).
+One case of this is when using MPI, where each rank is one task.
-    - The reason why `-c` often could be used interchangeably with `-n` is the default value of one core per task, and that Rackham usage and number of nodes and cores meant that jobs almost always got scheduled on a single node anyways.
-    - This is not Pelle-specific, moreso a quirk of Rackham.

 !!! warning "Time limits"